 CAUTION!
 Changes in temperature could cause increased pressure in the blade tensioner and loss of fluid from the gauge.

-Release the blade tension when the mill is not in use to avoid damage to the tensioner.
+CAUTION!
+Release the blade tension when the mill is not in use (for example at the end of a shift).
+Tension the blade again before starting the motor.